tst2005/lua-modhelper/README.md

 --------------------

 Because :
- * it is as easy to define as easy to use.
+ * it is easy to define and easy to use.
  * you can store lot of functions inside.

 * file "foo.lua":